BenjaminCarrel/Low-rank-Parareal/README.md

 ## Abstract

-The Parareal algorithm is a well-known time parallel algorithm for evolution problems.
+The Parareal algorithm of Lions, Maday, and Turinici is a well-known time parallel algorithm for evolution problems.
 It is based on a Newton-like iteration, with cheap coarse corrections performed sequentially, and expensive fine solves performed in parallel.
-We are interested here in evolution problems that admit good low-rank approximations, and where the dynamical low-rank approximation (DLRA), proposed by Koch and Lubich, can be used as time stepper.
-Many discrete integrators for DLRA have recently been proposed, like the projector-splitting methods and the projected Runge-Kutta methods.
-The cost and accuracy in DLRA are mostly governed by the rank chosen for the approximation.
-We want to use these properties in a new method that we call low-rank Parareal, in order to obtain time parallel DLRA solvers for evolution problems.
-We propose an analysis of the algorithm on linear problems, and illustrate our results numerically.
+  In this work, we apply Parareal to evolution problems that admit good low-rank approximations and for which the dynamical low-rank approximation (DLRA), proposed by Koch and Lubich, can be used as time stepper.
+Many discrete integrators for DLRA have recently been proposed, based on splitting the projected vector field or by applying projected Runge--Kutta methods.
+The cost and accuracy of these methods are mostly governed by the rank chosen for the approximation.
+We want to use these properties in a new method, that we call low-rank Parareal, in order to obtain a time-parallel DLRA solver for evolution problems.
+We propose an analysis of the algorithm on affine linear problems and illustrate our results numerically.

 ## Authors